claudiotalarico/vlsi-2025/osic-setup-tutorial.md

    >`talarico@TALARICO-SRFCBK:~$ cd /mnt/c/Users/claudio/`<br>
    >`talarico@TALARICO-SRFCBK:/mnt/c/Users/claudio$`
    ---
-   To check which version of WSL you are running use the following PowerShell command:
+   To check which version of WSL you are running use the following <mark>PowerShell</mark> command:
    ```
    wsl --list
    ```